pingcap/blog/2017-09-12-futuresandgrpc.md

 In Rust, future has already been supported by [Alex](https://github.com/alexcrichton).
 Thanks, Alex!

-Based on the Rust trait, the future is zero cost, which means that you don’t need to do extra heap allocation or dynamic dispatch.
+Based on the Rust trait, the future is zero cost, which means that you don't need to do extra heap allocation or dynamic dispatch.
 Future is easy to use, you can combine many futures into a chain, and use the combinator like an Iterator API.

 The future is demand-driven, not callback, you should poll the future explicitly to check whether the future is ready or not.
 No callback can also avoid the heap allocation, and we can cancel the future easily too.